-Here the PointMaster is shown being used in different situations, with various mortar mixes including cement mortar, hydraulic lime mortar and bagged floor tile grout.
+Here in our Main Video, the PointMaster is shown being used in different situations, with varying mortar mixes including cement mortar, lime mortar and bagged floor tile grout.

 Here we show the speed and accuracy of the Point Master tool when pointing even sided paving joints.

 If the joints are even, as we demonstrate here, you can use a continuous sliding technique, pressing the plunger as you move along the joint.
 This way, pointing takes minutes instead of hours.

 Here we are using a good quality, bagged, ready mixed mortar.
 With ready mixed mortars, mixing time should be increased, as the contained plasticiser is a dry powder which may take longer to activate.

 This video shows the Point Master tool repointing the brickwork of a wall built of recycled bricks.